Thursday, The Week of the Third Sunday in Lent

 Almighty and everlasting God, by whose Spirit the whole body of your faithful people is governed and sanctified: Receive our supplications and prayers which we offer before you for all members of your holy Church, that in their vocation and ministry they may truly and devoutly serve you; through our Lord and Savior Jesus Christ.
 Amen.

-We pray for our sisters and brothers, members of the Metropolitan Community Church.
+We pray for our sisters and brothers members of the Evangelical Presbyterian Church, Ghana.

 Only two popes, Leo I and Gregory I, have been given the popular title of "the Great."
 Both served during difficult times of barbarian invasions in Italy; and during Gregory's term of office, Rome was also faced with famine and epidemics.